Code-Institute-Submissions/lisaloudness-milestone_project_1/TESTING.md

 6. As a new user, I want attractive and relavant visuals which work with the content so the content is intuitive.
    - Images of Victoria Park have been used throughout the website, drawing the user in to the beauty of the park.
    - Parallax effect has been used to maximise the viewport of the background images depending on the user's device.
+   - An attractive color pallette was created using the logo and background images as color generators.

 7. As a future user, I want to see attractive and relevant visuals.
    - The website includes many current photos of the park.
 Parralax effects used on background images keep the users eye on colorful visuals.
-   - An embedded Google Maps which invites the user to click into an interactive map for directions.
+   - An embedded Google Maps API on the homepage invites the user to click into an interactive map for directions.
    - The Gallery page provides colourful and stimulating visuals of many aspects of Victoria Park.

 8. As a future user, I want to be informed and educated so I know what to expect when visiting the park.